• Skip to main content

 If you think of it this way, would you risk losing your pet?
 Even rabbits and guinea pigs are susceptible.

-I was minding it for some people.
-I didn't want them to perhaps contaminate the formula milk accidentally, which I have heard from a vet, is possible.
+I was minding a calf for some people.
 The mummy cow did not feed well so we had to put the calf on formula straight away.

 We have a largely organic and free-range farm set up and love hand feeding all of the animals, including the calf and fully grown bull and steers.